rowanmanning/topsy-php/README.md

 ## Basic Usage

-The `get` method is used to send a `GET` request to the Topsy API.
+The `Topsy::get()` method is used to send a `GET` request to the Topsy API.
 The first argument is the endpoint to get, the second is an array of query parameters.
 All class methods are well documented in the source if you require further detail.

 ```php
 <?php